The coronavirus outbreak has affected mental health in a variety of ways. These include:

 Research into previous outbreaks has also shown that health workers and patients are at increased risk of long-term mental health problems.

 What has been the impact on the general population?

 Research has shown that levels of anxiety have risen since the beginning of the Covid-19 outbreak.
 The Office for National Statistics (ONS) reported that between 24 April and 3 May 2020, 75% of British adults were “very worried or somewhat worried” about the effect that Covid-19 was having on their lives.
 Further data released on 15 June showed that the equivalent of 19 million adults in the UK were experiencing high levels of anxiety.
 Factors that significantly increased the risk of anxiety included how often the respondent felt lonely, their marital status and whether their work had been impacted by Covid-19.

 Researchers at University College London are currently running the Covid-19 social study, which provides weekly reports on the experiences of 90,000 individuals.
-Results from 13 May reported that anxiety levels had fallen in comparison with the previous week, while depression levels remained relatively stable.
-Anxiety and depression levels remained higher in younger adults, those living alone, those with lower household income, and people with an existing mental health diagnosis.
+Results from the week proceeding 9 June reported that anxiety and depression levels had fallen in comparison with previous weeks under lockdown, although there was a spike amongst young people during the weekend.

 What is the impact on those with pre-existing mental health conditions?